Chuck Versus the Angel de la Muerte: Plot summary

 The episode begins with a flashback to UCLA medical school in 2000.
 As the professor calls on students to assist with an assignment, Devon and Ellie are absent from their first day of class, and making out in a closet having just met for the first time.
 In the present, they are busy unpacking from their move into their new apartment.
 As they pause to remember their wedding album, Devon promises Ellie a romantic evening but are soon distracted by the sound of a helicopter flying past.
 Devon slips out and meets Chuck as he arrives home from a mission and reminds him to come over and help Devon and Ellie set up the TV at their new apartment.
 Chuck gets things going without trouble, but while Ellie is getting her wedding DVD, he flashes on the news report that Premier Alejandro Goya, the dictator of Costa Gravas, has collapsed from a heart attack.
 Chuck is called away to Castle and Devon is paged to the ER, leaving Ellie alone.

 At Castle, Beckman briefs Chuck, Sarah and Casey on their assignment.
 They are to safeguard Goya, who is undergoing treatment at Westside Medical Center.
 Casey objects to the order, as Beckman had personally ordered him to assassinate Goya three times, which Casey had failed to complete, however Goya has come to the US to announce he is opening his country up to free democratic elections and Beckman is adamant he survive.
 At the hospital, Devon arrives in the ER to find that his patient is the Premier.
 Both Chuck (by Beckman) and Devon (by Goya's chief bodyguard) are told that if anything happens to Goya they will be held responsible.
 Devon is successful and in a press conference announces the Premier's chances of returning to work are "muy awesome."

 Chuck intercepts Devon on his way home and debriefs him.
-Devon confirms that Goya didn't actually have a heart attack because his potassium levels were too high.
+Devon confirms that Goya did not actually have a heart attack because his potassium levels were too high.
 As Chuck turns to leave, Devon, seeking the adrenaline rush he had playing football, offers his help for more spy work, but Chuck turns him down because Ellie would kill him.
 The team briefs Beckman at Casey's apartment, and she orders the team to infiltrate a gala event at the Costa Gravan embassy to safeguard the Premier.
 Because the embassy is considered Costa Gravan soil, the CIA disavows any knowledge of the mission and Casey tells the team he has to remove himself from the operation because of how many men he killed fighting Goya's revolution, the Costa Gravans call him "the Angel of Death" and he is a wanted man.
 Meanwhile, Goya himself arrives at the complex to visit Devon and thank him for saving his life by inviting he and Ellie (while heavily flirting with the latter) to the gala.
 Chuck takes advantage of the opportunity and steps in to meet the Premier and get himself and Sarah invited as well.